rblack42/Blog/content/2014/12/06/Hangertalk.rst

     :alt: Cross Wind Landing.

 He is not flying across the runway, he is moving straight down that centerline on the pavement.
-The trick is to get one wheel on the ground, then straighten the craft out as you put the other two down so you roll straight down the runway.
+The trick is to fly with one wing low, while trying to make the ground path line up with the runway.
+At the last possible moment, you use the rudders to straighten the plane out as you let one wheel touch the ground, then work harder to straighten the craft out as you put the other two down so you roll straight down the runway.
 That is harder to do than it is to explain.

 I got pretty good at this, and used to go up on windy days, just to practice this kind of flying!